-Sleep with satin scarp over your head to make sure your cotton sheets are not absorbing and ripping your hair off its moisture.
+Sleep with satin scarf to make sure your cotton sheets are not absorbing and ripping your hair off its moisture.

 Spray hair with warm water and massage scalp to easily generate warmth and increase blood flow.
 This will in turn stimulate growth.
 Warmth is good for opening cuticles

 Invest in a leave in conditioner that you can easily spray onto the hair.
 This will reduce tangling and provide the needed hydration.
 I use the Cantu Shea butter Leave -in-conditioning Mist.